KrishnaswamyLab/pointcloud_scattering/README.md

 convolutional neural network-like operators to general manifolds.
-The initial work on this model focused primarily on its theoretical stability and invariance properties but did not provide meth- ods for its numerical implementation except in the case of two-dimensional surfaces with predefined meshes.
+The initial work on this model focused primarily on its theoretical stability and invariance properties but did not provide methods for its numerical implementation except in the case of two-dimensional surfaces with predefined meshes.
 In this work, we present practical schemes, based on the theory of diffusion maps,